Spay and Neutering

 Will my pet change after the surgery?

 Your pet’s personality won’t change, but you’ll notice fewer episodes that are driven by hormones like aggression, marking, and roaming.
-Many pets become calmer and have improved quality of life.
+Many pets become calmer and appear more comfortable.

 Can you spay my pet that just gave birth?